 - Trailer Weight – approx. 780 lbs. for a single axle galvanized trailer.

 - Gross Trailer Weight (GTW) – 2,500 lbs.

 Phoenix Boats 818 Pro

-Coming in at 18’6” with a 36-gallon fuel tank and ability to handle 175 HP, the 818 Pro is a serious fishing machine.
+Coming in at 18’6” with a 36-gallon fuel tank and ability to handle 175 HP, the 818 Pro is a serious 18-foot bass boat.
 And it makes sense, Phoenix Boats has dedicated themselves to building some of the best, most tournament-ready bass boats available.

 It’s clear from one look at their website that they want to be the premier tournament boat, they even offer Phoenix boat owners to earn money when fishing one of their boats in tournaments.